 Acupuncture

-What does Acupuncture and Chinese Herbal Medicine (CHM) treat?
+What do Acupuncture and Chinese Herbal Medicine (CHM) treat?

 Chinese medicine has successfully treated many common health conditions for more than 2,500 years.
 It has passed through the ages in an unbroken lineage – used to promote longevity and life balance in the people that seek its treatments.
 The medicine isn’t directed toward a particular disease or condition, but it works instead by activating the body’s self-healing ability.
-For this reason, acupuncture and Chinese Medicine can help address everything from irritable bowel syndrome and back pain, to Parkinson’s disease and the side effects of chemotherapy.
+For this reason, acupuncture and Chinese Medicine can help address a varied assortment of ailments including:

 At The Root Acupuncture Clinic, we use a combination of both Eastern Medicine (Chinese Medicine/Acupuncture) and Functional Medicine to approach personalized patient health care from all available modalities – creating profound balance, harmony, and well-being in our patients.
 We recognize that the human body functions structurally, chemically, and bioenergetically.
 We specialize in musculoskeletal pain, gastrointestinal health, stress, and sleep, but are able to treat a wide variety of ailments.